corrad1nho/qomui/README.md

 - python-pyqt5, python-dbus, and python-dbus.mainloop.pyqt5
 - openvpn, dnsutils and stunnel
 - geoip and geoip-database (optional: to identify server locations)
-- dnsmasq, libcgroup, iptables >= 1.6 (optional: required for bypassing OpenVPN)
+- dnsmasq, libcgroup, libcgroup-tools, iptables >= 1.6 (optional: required for bypassing OpenVPN)

 Additionally, the following python modules are required:
 - psutil